metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 ## Jaguars @ Titans

 Ryan Tannehill seems to be leaning on Westbrook-Ikhine here to carry the load in the receiving game.

+Without Denico Autry and a fully healthy Jeffrey Simmons, this Titans pass rush is non-existant.